-Materials provide support to Emerging Bilingual (EB) students via reading, writing, thinking, and acting as scientists and engineers.
+Materials provide support to students via reading, writing, thinking, and acting as scientists and engineers.
 For example, the Biology 2B and 2C lessons include ELP activities to encourage teachers to provide time for group discussions so students can practice their listening and speaking skills while also reading and writing about the science lesson.
-The text specifically requests that teachers ensure students are speaking in English at the appropriate level while taking notes about what their peers share for their discussion.

-Materials provide multiple opportunities for students to engage with course-level appropriate scientific texts to gather evidence and develop an understanding of concepts.
+Materials provide multiple opportunities for students to engage with course level appropriate scientific texts to gather evidence and develop an understanding of concepts.